arimue/PlanetScope_landslide_tracking/README.md

 ## Citation

-A. Mueting and B. Bookhagen: Tracking slow-moving landslides with PlanetScope data: new perspectives on the satellite's perspective. (in prep.)
+A. Mueting and B. Bookhagen: Tracking slow-moving landslides with PlanetScope data: new perspectives on the satellite's perspective. (in review)